SpencerLeBard/Bug-Logger/readme.md

 1 BugDetails displays the details of a bug and its Notes

 X Bugs can be filtered by their status |||
-X Styling Indication on main page that bug is closed (color, strike-through, etc.)